4 Examples Of Good Customer Service In Schools And What You Can Learn From Each One Of Them

 CSUN’s mobile app is a prime example of customer service in schools.
 It goes far beyond the traditional idea of customer service and just being a phone call service to answer questions.
 Instead, they eliminate most questions by implementing tools on their app and easy ways to find answers to questions.
 A student can schedule their classes directly from the app.
 A parent can pay tuition bills or students can monitor their loans.

-Mobile optimization and app-based development are great ways to improve customer experience.
+Identify the problems and see how smart technologies can help you solve those issues.
+Mobile optimization, app-based development, and chatbots are great ways to improve the student experience.
 They allow you to add diverse features that are easy to use and provide immense value to your customers.

 #4 Boston University’s Newsletter

 Keeping customers informed of your student life and the community around them is essential to better school customer service.
-Newsletters can help instill school spirit and pride, as well as keep customers in the loop on latest school developments.
+Newsletters can help instill school spirit and pride, as well as keep customers in the loop on the latest school developments.

 Why are newsletters effective for schools?